menandmice/micetro_docs/guides/implementation/system-requirements.rst

 ..
 [1] The management console also works on non-server Windows that have not reached their EOL.

-[[2] The REST and SOAP APIs are bundled into the Web Application for Windows and Linux.
+..
+[2] The REST and SOAP APIs are bundled into the Web Application for Windows and Linux.

 .. note::
-   On January 14, 2020, Microsoft ended support for Windows Server 2008 and 2008 R2, and therefore support for those server types is deprecated in versions 10.2 and above of Micetro.
+   * As of October 10, 2023, Microsoft has officially discontinued support for Windows Server 2012 and 2012 R2.
+Micetro software may continue to function; however, its performance and reliability cannot be guaranteed, as the underlying operating system is no longer officially supported by Microsoft.

 .. note::
    Starting from version 10.2, support for 32-bit Linux Operating Systems will be discontinued due to the lack of support from common Linux distributions.